 A full discussion of the meaning of "force" under 18 USC § 16(a) is beyond the scope of this advisory.
 Advocates can check offenses on the California Chart or other resources.
-Generally, "force" here means violent, aggressive force.
-Courts have interpreted § 16(a) to exclude offenses that can be violated by an offensive touching, e.g., Pen C § 243(e); negligent conduct, e.g., DUI or DUI with injury, absent a special intent requirement; and recklessness (although ICE might assert that recklessness should be included).
+Generally, "force" here means violent, aggressive, intentional force.
+Courts have interpreted § 16(a) to exclude offenses that can be violated by an offensive touching, e.g., Pen C § 243(e); negligent conduct, e.g., DUI or DUI with injury, absent a special intent requirement; and recklessness.